OpenNebula/docs/source/open_cluster_deployment/storage_setup/nas_ds.rst

 NFS/NAS Datastores
 ================================================================================

 This storage configuration assumes that your Hosts can access and mount a shared volume located on a NAS (Network Attached Storage) server.
-You will use this shared volumes to store VM disk images files.
+You will use this shared volume to store VM disk images files.
 The Virtual Machines will boot also from the shared volume.

-The scalability of this solution is bounded to the performance of your NAS server.
-However you can use multiple NAS server simultaneously to improve the scalability of your OpenNebula cloud.
-The use of multiple NFS/NAS datastores will let you:
+The scalability of this solution will be bound to the performance of your NAS server.
+However, you can use multiple NAS server simultaneously to improve the scalability of your OpenNebula cloud.
+The use of multiple NFS/NAS datastores will allow you to:

 * Balance I/O operations between storage servers.
-* Apply different SLA policies (e.g., backup) to different VM types or users.
+* Apply different SLA policies (e.g. backup) to different VM types or users.
 * Easily add new storage.

+Using an NFS/NAS Datastore provides a straightforward solution for implementing thin provisioning for VMs, which is enabled by default when using the **qcow2** image format.

 Front-end Setup
 ================================================================================